agmcarthur/Biochem-3BP3/Lab_1_Genome_Databases/README.md

 **Question #9.
 Enter the full citation for the paper originally describing NDM-1, its PubMed identifier, plus how many times it has been cited in the literature.**

 Go back to the PubMed home page (http://pubmed.gov) and select the *MeSH Database* and then the Advanced link below the search box.
 MeSH is a *controlled vocabulary* that organizes PubMed using standardized language.
-This means that now matter the words and phrases authors use in their publications, they are all searchable via commonly assigned MeSH terms.
+This means that no matter the words and phrases authors use in their publications, they are all searchable via commonly assigned MeSH terms.
 Search for MeSH terms relating to *antibiotic resistance*.

 Examine the MeSH term *Drug Resistance, Microbial* to see the diversity of related MeSH terms.
 You will note the term had its origins in 1963 – antimicrobial resistance (AMR) is not a new problem.
 Use the search builder on the right to search for papers related to the term *Drug Resistance, Microbial*.